Table of Contents

 Also, coffee culture is bigger than ever before.
 There are blogs, online communities, coffee review sites, and more.
+Coffee review sites will help you discover tips for making coffee at home like a professional and also accessible product reviews for making a better decision.
 There is even an app like untappd for coffee that lets you share and discover new cups of coffee.

 While some people love to get coffee from a local coffee shop or chain, making your own can be a rewarding and delicious experience.
 With that in mind, this blog post is going to cover a few tips for making the best coffee ever.

 The most important part of a great cup of coffee are the beans.
 You want to ensure the beans you buy are high-quality, fresh and full of flavor.
 If you start with whole beans, the coffee will retain more of the flavor and antioxidants than the pre-ground variety.

 They should be packaged in vacuum-sealed containers, preferably shielded from the light.
 You can also roast them yourself, but a local roaster can sell you fresh beans that have already been roasted, too,

 Also, once you buy them, be sure that you store them properly to keep them fresh.
 You should keep your beans in an airtight container, in a place that remains relatively cool and dark.
 Some people may store these in the fridge or freezer, but this is generally not a good idea as they can get freezer burnt, or be exposed to the odors of the other foods around it.